-TSD is caused by the absence of an enzyme.
-This enzyme is needed to break down a fatty substance called ganglioside (GM2).
-GM2 builds up without it.
-The buildup in the brain causes damage.
+TSD is caused by a faulty gene that is passed down from both parents.
+The faulty gene results in a missing enzyme.
+This enzyme is needed to break down a fatty substance.
+When this substance builds up in the brain it causes damage.

 Copyright © Nucleus Medical Media, Inc.

-- Those of Eastern European (Ashkenazi) Jewish descent
+- People of Eastern European (Ashkenazi) Jewish descent

-- French Canadians living in eastern Quebec and New England
+- French Canadians in eastern Quebec and New England

 - Problems swallowing